Communication-Efficient LDPC Code Design for Data Availability Oracle in Side Blockchains: Introduction

 \section{Introduction}

-Side blockchains, e.g., \cite{CharitySideBlockchain,Binance,Blockcert,BuildingBlocks}, are a popular method of improving the transaction throughput of blockchain systems where a single trusted blockchain supports a large number of side blockchains (smaller blockchain systems) by storing the block hashes of the side blockchains in their ledger \cite{AceD}.
+Side blockchains, e.g., \cite{CharitySideBlockchain,Binance,Blockcert,BuildingBlocks}, are a popular method of improving the transaction throughput of blockchain systems where a single trusted blockchain supports a large number of \debbb{side (smaller) blockchains} by storing the block hashes of the side blockchains in their ledger \cite{AceD}.
 Systems that run side blockchains are vulnerable to a form of data availability attack \cite{dataAvailOrg,CMT} called a \emph{stalling attack}, where a side blockchain node commits the hash of a block to the trusted blockchain but makes the block itself unavailable to other side blockchain nodes.
-Authors in \cite{AceD} proposed a scalable solution to the above attack by introducing a data availability oracle between the trusted blockchain and the side blockchains.
+Authors in \cite{AceD} proposed a scalable solution to the above attack by introducing a data availability oracle between the trusted blockchain and side blockchains.
 The oracle consists of nodes whose goal is to collectively ensure that the block is available, even if some of the oracles nodes are malicious.
 Nodes in the oracle layer accept the block from a side blockchain node (who wishes to commit its hash to the trusted blockchain), and push the hash commitment only if the block is available to the system.
 The goal is to share (\emph{disperse}) the block among the oracle nodes in a storage and communication efficient way to check the block availability.
-The solution in \cite{AceD} involves using a Low-Density Parity-Check (LDPC) code to generate coded chunks from the block such that each oracle node receives different coded chunks, and using \emph{incorrect-coding proofs}, used earlier in \cite{dataAvailOrg,CMT}, as a means of ensuring that the block is correctly coded.
-A dispersal protocol ensures that the oracle nodes receive sufficient coded chunks that guarantee that the original block can always be decoded by a peeling decoder using the coded chunks sent to the oracle nodes, (i.e., the block is available),
+The solution in \cite{AceD} involves using a Low-Density Parity-Check (LDPC) code to generate coded chunks from the block such that each oracle node receives different coded chunks, and \debbb{using \emph{incorrect-coding proofs} \cite{dataAvailOrg,CMT} to ensure} that the block is correctly coded.
+A dispersal protocol ensures that the oracle nodes receive sufficient coded chunks that guarantee that the original block can always be decoded by a peeling decoder using the coded chunks sent to the oracle nodes, (i.e., the block is available), even in the presence of malicious oracle nodes.